mattswhelan/examplerepo/README.md

 `git clone <repoURL>` for example, `git clone https://github.com/mattswhelan/examplerepo`

 ### Git pull
 The `git pull` command updates your local directory with any changes to the repo, then attempts to merge those changes with your work.
+Git pull synchronizes everyone's work.

+# Workflow
+1. Edit files in a repo locally.
+2. (Optional) `git status` to view the state of any local changes.
+3. `git pull` to update your repo.
+3. `git add <changedcontent>` to select changes to stage.
+4. (Optional) `git diff` to view a summary of any local changes.
+5. `git commit -m` to commit your changes.
+6. `git push` to push your local changes out to the current branch of your repoThe Customer Context gadget now supports dropdowns.
+In the customer record, you can use dropdowns to select a customer's preferred language if you are using the cisco.base.customer fieldset..

 ## What Has Changed/What is Happening/Help
 ### Git status